 Factory Reset: With the Ironclad in standby mode (red led), click 10 times on the “fans speed” button on the PCB.
 This resets all configurations to factory defaults, which are; fans speed / mode, remote control codes, button commands, and everything.
 This might be useful for troubleshooting, or if you lose a remote you had saved, and want to return to the default factory remote control buttons.

 Disable all thermal capabilities: With the Ironclad in standby mode (red led), click 14 times on the “fans speed” button on the PCB.
-This feature is something one normally shouldn’t use, but in case the thermal sensor on the board gets ripped apart, or your cat eats it, you can use this command to disable every function relying on it.
+This feature is something one normally shouldn’t use, but in case the thermal sensor on the board gets ripped apart by accident, you can use this command to disable every function relying on it.
 In this mode the Ironclad will not enable the automatic fan control, will not warn you when it reaches certain temperatures and will not turn itself off when it thinks the temperature reach 80 degrees C. This option is saved and can only be reverted if you do the command again or do a factory reset.

-The “Audio-Exp” header, how to connect your I2S Audio DAC:
+The “Audio-Exp” header, the Hi-Fi Blaster, and how to connect your I2S Audio DAC:

 Thanks to the modular design of the Ironclad Plus and its future proof design, the “Audio-Exp” header allows to improve the audio quality of all analog audio outputs at once, for true retro-audiophiles.
 It was designed to connect the Hi-Fi BLASTER module, also developed by myself, which offers enhanced audio quality plus true amplified headphones audio output for your case headphones jack, all fine tuned for the Ironclad Plus and MiSTer’s audio signal, check it out in depth HERE , but you also have the option to use any other I2S Audio DAC of your choice, no modding to the Ironclad Plus is required, just connecting the module following this diagram: